 Use VENT to bring outside air through the instrument panel registers.
-You can heat the air in this position by moving the top lever into the RED area.
-The air CANNOT be cooled below the outside temperature regardless of the top lever setting.
-Select NORMAL A/C or MAX A/C to get cooled air through the instrument panel registers.
+You can heat the air in this position by rotating the temperature knob into the RED area.
+The air CANNOT be cooled below the outside temperature regardless of the temperature knob setting.